appleple/react-ui-expand/README.md

 - `onClose` - subscribe to close events
 - `className` - apply a className to the control
 - `button` - jsx element to trigger events
+- `children` - callback function to return jsx element which includes the button element